Ty Glaser

 Ty Glaser (born 12 November 1982) is an English actress, known for her role as Dr. Gemma Wilde on the BBC drama series Holby City.
 She has also appeared in numerous television series, such as Secret Diary of a Call Girl, Above Suspicion, The Bill and Emmerdale as Libby Charles.
 In 2019, she appeared in the Channel 4 drama series Ackley Bridge as Sian Oakes.

 Early life

 Privately educated, Glaser went on to study the Meisner technique at the Actors' Temple in London.
-She is also an accomplished dancer.
+She is also a dancer.